 Every time I visited the Baltics, I’ve always noticed that as you go outside the historical centers of the major cities, you’ll find a lot of Soviet buildings that look absolutely horrible.
 Not only do they look depressing, but the majority of them are in a state of decay and some even in danger of collapse.

-Therefore, Bulkestate only goes for buildings that were built before the war and are the traditional type that are meant to last hundreds of years.
+Therefore, Bulkestate only goes for buildings that were either built before the war and are the traditional type that are meant to last hundreds of years or otherwise new ones built from scratch.

 Bulkestate partners with the top two real estate companies in Riga to make sure that they have accurate valuations of the properties and avoid situations where the projected value is inflated.
 They have also hired an in-house evaluation expert who double-checks these valuations.